Overview on Waste to energy Plant set up in India

 Fire NOC- In order to prevent from inevitable fire accidents, the fire department issued the Fire NOC.
 The said NOC issued after the comprehensive verification and examination of the premises.
 The process should be meet all the required fire safety and guidelines conferred by the bureau of India standards.
 After the inspection of the premises the authority concerned able to find the standards same used as per the expectation, the authority issued a NOC for both commercial and residential buildings of the applicant.
 The NOC shall be issued by the respective state “Fire service department”.

 Factory License- For the protection of workers the owner should provide a healthy environment, therefore, the government introduced the factory act, 1948.
 So as per the act every factory owner should register their premises with the consent and approval of local authorities of the concern state.
-The factory license is a document on which approval is given by the authorities to commence manufacturing activities.
+The factory license is a necessary paper on which approval is given by the authorities to commence manufacturing activities.
 It is the responsibility of the factories and boiler department to keep on checking on health, safety and welfare of the workers.
 Additional, the factory registered under the factories act, 1948 and shall obtain the building plan.

 NOC from SPCB- Whosoever wants to set up a waste to energy plant in India or any project related to it.
 Consent to operate should be needed from the concerned state pollution control board (SPCB).
 If anyone wants to operate waste to energy plant in India, he needs to comply with the rules enumerated under section 21 of of air prevention and pollution act, 1981.